UNM-CARC/QuickBytes/GATK_QuickByte.md

 		-O $src/gvcfs/${}_raw.g.vcf.gz \
 		-ERC GVCF'

 If you are dealing with large files, HaplotypeCaller may take longer than your walltime.
-The Scatter-gather Parallel section will outline how to fix that by breaking the job into multiple intervals.
+The Scatter-gather Parallel section will outline how to fix that by breaking the job (and the next section) into multiple intervals.

 ### Consolidating and Genotyping ###

 This next step has two options, GenomicsDBImport and CombineGVCFs.
 GATK recommends GenomicsDBImport, as it is more efficient for large datasets, but it performs poorly on references with many contigs.
-CombineGVCFs takes a lot of memory for datasets with many samples.
-Overall, it seems that GenomicsDBImport is more suited for model organisms, while CombineGVCFs is more convenient for non-model organisms (which often have smaller projects and less contiguous references).
-If in doubt, I'd say go with CombineGVCFs, which is much easier to implement.
+CombineGVCFs can take a while for large datasets, but is easier to use.
+Overall, it seems that GenomicsDBImport is more suited for model organisms, while CombineGVCFs is more convenient for non-model organisms.
 Note that GenomicsDBImport must have intervals (generally corresponding to contigs or chromosomes) specified.
-GenomicsDBImport can take a file specifying GVCFs, but because CombineGVCFs cannot we just make a list of samples to combine programmatically and plug it in.
+GenomicsDBImport can take a file specifying GVCFs, but because CombineGVCFs cannot take this input, we just make a list of samples to combine programmatically and plug it in.
 Here is how we generate that command:

 	gvcf_names=""
 	while read sample; do
 		gvcf_names="${src}/${gvcf_names}-V ${src}/gvcfs/${sample}_raw.g.vcf.gz "
 	done < $src/sample_list

-If you do use GenomicsDBImport, or want to genotype contigs/chromosomes independently, we'll need intervals for it to work with.
-This is the same used for parallelizing HaplotypeCaller above.
+If you do use GenomicsDBImport, or want to genotype contigs/chromosomes independently, we'll need intervals for it to work with (the same used for scatter-gather parallelization).
 Also, you'll need to pre-make a temp directory for holding files:

 	mkdir gendb_temp
 	cut -f 1 ${reference}.fa.fai > $src/intervals.list